 - Minor source code changes required:

-MODULE MODATTS3, with additional support for various extra (CF, CMAQ, SMOKE(?)) metadata.
+MODULE MODATTS3, with additional support for various extra (CF, CMAQ, SMOKE(place-holder for future specification)) metadata.

 MODULE MODGCTPfor geospatial transform and interpolation operations; now contains some